michelcrypt4d4mus/clown_sort/README.md

 ![](doc/manual_select_box.png)

-## One Offs
+## One Off Extractions
-There is a script you can use to extract text from a single file (or a bunch of files, or all the files in a given directory).
-Just run:
+Sometimes you just want to see the extracted text from a PDF or image and aren't trying to sort anything.
+There is a convenience script ou can use to extract text from a single file, multiple files, or all the files in a given directory.
+Just run `extract_text_from_files MY_FILE` to extract a single file.
+As an example for extracting multiple files and/or directories:

 ```
-scripts/extract_text_from_files.py MY_FILE1 MY_FILE2 SOME_DIR3
+extract_text_from_files MY_FILE1 MY_FILE2 SOME_DIR3
 ```

 This will parse and display the text in `MY_FILE1`, `MY_FILE2`, and all the files in `SOME_DIR3`.